ahrav/go-gitpack/blog/md/part2.md

    - Space

 **Finding "Science":**
-1️⃣ Fanout table → "S books are in Rack 8–12"
+1. Fanout table → "S books are in Rack 8–12"
-2️⃣ Binary search within that rack only! 🎯
+2. Binary search within that rack only!

-> **💡 This is exactly how Git's pack index works!** The fanout table tells us "objects starting with 0x45 are in positions 2–5," then we binary search within just those positions instead of the entire pack.
+> **This is exactly how Git's pack index works!** The fanout table tells us "objects starting with 0x45 are in positions 2–5," then we binary search within just those positions instead of the entire pack.

 ---

-## 🧠 Git's Brilliant Solution: The Pack Index
+## Git's Brilliant Solution: The Pack Index

-### 🔍 The Magic of the Fanout Table
+### The Magic of the Fanout Table

 Here's where Git gets clever.
 Instead of one giant sorted list, Git uses a **fanout table**.
 Let me demonstrate with actual data: